philipp-baumann/yamsys-soilspec-publication-old/README.md

 calibration models and the manuscript for the soil spectral library that was created in order to assess soil-fertility related properties in four landscapes across the West African yam belt.
-Two of the sampled landscapes, covering 20 fields within an area of about 10 times 10 square kilometers each, are in Cote d Ivoire, named Liliyo and
+Two of the sampled landscapes, covering 20 fields within an area of about 10 times 10 square kilometers each, are in Cote d'Ivoire, named Liliyo and
-Tieningboue, and two in Burkina Faso, named Midebdo and Leo.
+Tieningboué, and two in Burkina Faso, named Midebdo and Léo.

 All analyses in this project were conducted within the [R software environment for statistical computing](https://www.r-project.org), R version 3.4.2 (2017-09-28).